ANZAC Day on the Somme Battlefields Tour

 - Guaranteed group departures

-Stay 4 nights in the centre of Amiens, superbly located to access all the major Commemorative sights
+- Stay 4 nights in the Somme region, superbly located to access all the major Commemorative sights

-Visit the Franco Australian Museum at the Victoria School in Villers-Bretonneux, Thiepval Interpretation Centre, the Museum of the Battle of Fromelles and the Armistice Carriage in Compiegne
+- Visit the Franco Australian Museum at the Victoria School in Villers-Bretonneux, Thiepval Interpretation Centre, the Museum of the Battle of Fromelles, Amiens Cathedral and the Armistice Carriage in Compiegne

 The ANZAC Day on the Somme Battlefields Tour is just one of many you can enjoy in France.
 Visit each destination page for more information for our other amazing tours!

 We depart Paris at 9am and travel north to Fromelles, scene of Australia’s first major battle on the Western Front, to visit VC Corner (Australian Cemetery), Fromelles (Pheasant Wood) Military Cemetery and the Australian Memorial Park at Fromelles.
 We also visit the Museum of the Battle of Fromelles.
 From here we travel across the old Bullecourt battlefield to view the moving statue of an Australian soldier at the Bullecourt ‘Digger’ Memorial.
-Your home for the next 4 nights is the city of Amiens.
-In 1918 Australian soldiers played a prominent part in the defence of the city.
-Our hotels are superbly located in the very heart of Amiens, within easy walking distance of all the major sights.
-This evening we have included a welcome drink and dinner.
+Your home for the next 4 nights is in the heart of the Somme region.
+Our hotels are superbly located in the very heart of Amiens, & Saint Quentin within easy walking distance of all the major sights.
+This evening we have included a welcome drink and dinner at your hotel.

 Today we experience the tragedy of the 1916 Somme battlefield including the Australian memorials at Pozières, which recall the loss of 23,000 men in six weeks.
 Also visited today are the vast and tragic Thiepval Memorial to the Missing of the Somme, including entrance to the Thiepval Interpretation Centre which details the battles of the Somme between 1914 and 1918, the Ulster Tower Memorial to the 36th Ulster Division and the Newfoundland Memorial Park.
 A snack lunch has been included today.